 All the competitors in our Rodeo events are professional athletes.
 The San Antonio Stock Show & Rodeo is sanctioned by the PRCA (Professional Rodeo Cowboys Association) and the WPRA (Women’s Professional Rodeo Association).
 All contestant registration is handled through the PRCA and WPRA.
 Learn more about the PRCA here and the WPRA.

-Tickets are on sale now for the 2017 Rodeo.
+Tickets are on sale now.
 Purchase yours here!

 How do I purchase tickets for the grounds?

 Fairgrounds admission is available for purchase at any gate on the property during operating hours.

 $12.00 Adult (at the gate) or $10 Adult (purchase in advance online)

 $5.00 Senior Citizen (ages 65 & over)

 $5.00 Children (3 to 12 years of age)

 Age 2 and under are free.

 **Your rodeo ticket admits you onto the fairgrounds for that day.**

 When are the grounds and carnival open during the Rodeo?